 Ending Stigma through Collaboration and Lifting All to Empowerment

-ESCALATE (Ending Stigma through Collaboration and Lifting All To Empowerment) is the first-of-its kind training and capacity-building initiative specifically designed to address HIV-related stigma that creates barriers at multiple levels of the HIV care continuum.
+ESCALATE (Ending Stigma through Collaboration and Lifting All To Empowerment) is an innovative training and capacity-building initiative specifically designed to address HIV-related stigma that creates barriers at multiple levels of the HIV care continuum.

 ESCALATE is open to all Ryan White HIV/AIDS Program Recipients (Parts A, B, C, & D).
 This includes community-based organizations, federally qualified health centers, health departments, planning councils, and planning bodies.
 Recipients interested in applying can do so as Stigma Reduction Teams.

 Ways to Participate

 Stigma Reduction Team

 You have the opportunity to create a Stigma Reduction Team that represents your organization or community.
 Stigma Reduction Teams will represent a collaboration between community and Ryan White HIV/AIDS Program Recipients Parts: A-D (RWHAP).

 - Stigma Reduction Teams consist of one person living publicly with HIV from the community (not employed by organization) and RWHAP partners.

 - A Stigma Reduction Team may have multiple RWHAP partners, but must always have one person with HIV from the community as a partner.

 Does your entire organization desire capacity building and training on HIV-related stigma?
 ESCALATE now provides an opportunity for your organization to attend training together.

 Through participation in training, TA, and LCs, Stigma Reduction Teams will support people with HIV in urban, rural, and Native communities; Ryan White Care Providers, Planning Councils, in urban, rural, and Native communities, with a special focus on transgender/gender non-conforming individuals, men who have sex with men, and the Black/African-American community.